-- Implementation and networking capacities of the applicant: Priority will be given to applicants who have the required capacities at the technical level, as well as the networking capacities, to implement projects on the ground;
+Implementation and networking capacities of the applicant: Priority will be given to applicants that have the required capacities at the technical level, as well as the networking capacities, to implement projects on the ground;

-- Level of alignment with KAICIID’s mandate (mission and strategic aims): All projects must be focused on interreligous dialogue for peace and reconciliation, as well as with the specific objectives of the call for proposals;
+Level of alignment with KAICIID’s mandate (mission and strategic aims): All projects must be focused on IRD for Peace and Reconciliation, as well as with the specific objectives of the call for proposals;

-- Impact of the project: Number of people reached or impacted by the project;
+Impact of the project: # of people reached or impacted by the project;

-- Clarity, feasability and practicality of the proposal (regarding its objectives and deliverables);
+Clarity, feasibility and practicality of the proposal (regarding its objectives and deliverables);

-- Gender sensitivity: Priority will be given to proposals that equally target men and women as beneficiaries or target groups.
+Gender sensitiveness: A priority will be given to proposals that target equally men and women as beneficiaries or target groups;

 In addition to the above criteria, due consideration will be given by the committee to the following: